sisuadami101/MITM-Attack-Tool/README.md

 **MITM Attack Tool** is a powerful tool for monitoring and capturing network traffic, intercepting packets, and conducting Man-In-The-Middle attacks.
 This tool is designed for educational and testing purposes.

+## Usage
+- Input your Gmail address and password to send captured data to an email.
+- Enter the target IP address and gateway IP for the attack.
+- Enable IP forwarding to intercept the traffic.

 ## Features
 - Intercept network traffic
 - Capture HTTP packets